-As former Chairman of the City Council Committee on Pedestrian and Traffic Safety, and as the former Chairman of the Committee on Economic, Capital and Technology Development, Alderman Laurino has earned a reputation as a thoughtful leader on city issues.
+As former Chairman of the City Council Committee on Pedestrian and Traffic Safety and the Committee on Economic, Capital and Technology Development, Alderman Laurino has earned a reputation as a productive and thoughtful leader.
 Her key citywide initiatives include:

 For her fairness and experience, Margaret’s colleagues chose her to serve as President Pro Tempore of the Chicago City Council.
 This post allows Alderman Laurino to preside over City Council meetings when the Mayor is absent from the Council Floor.

 As an advocate for quality education, Margaret Laurino successfully fought for 39th Ward school improvements, which include new annexes at Volta, Haugan, Sauganash and Palmer Schools; major additions to the Sauganash and Hibbard elementary schools; and construction of the Aspira-Haugan Middle School and the Albany Park Multicultural Academy.
 The Alderman partnered with the Heartland Alliance, Swedish Covenant Hospital and the Chicago Public Schools to open health centers at the Albany Park Multicultural Academy and Roosevelt High School.

 To improve public safety, Alderman Laurino doggedly pursued construction of the $15 million state-of-the-art 17th District Police station located at 4650 North Pulaski.
 Opened in 2005, the state replaced a nearly 70-year old outdated building.
 The new station features a computerized command center, high-tech roll call rooms, a community room to encourage neighborhood involvement, and a fitness room and updated locker room facilities to meet the needs of the police department’s changing workforce.